ASD-NH/PiVision2016/README.md

 ## Installing Dependencies

 In Eclipse, right click on your copy of the PiVision2016 project, then go to `Build Path --> Add External Archives`.
-From here, navigate to your Eclipse workspace, and then to `PiVision2016/libs` and select the `.jars` immediately inside of the folder (ignore the `boofcv` folder for now).
-Hit OK.
+From here, navigate to your Eclipse workspace, and then to `PiVision2016/libs` and select the all of the `.jars` (Executable Jar Files) immediately inside of the folder (ignore the `boofcv` folder for now).
+Hit OK (Open on Windows machines).

 Next, right click on the project again, and go to `Build Path --> Add Libaries`.
 Select `User Library`.
 On the next screen, hit the `User Libraries Button`.
+Select the '`New..` button and type boofcv, then hit OK.
 From here, hit `Add External JARs` and select all the files in that `boofcv` folder we saw earlier (inside libs).
 Hit okay, name the library `boofcv`, and then click OK on the `User Library` screen.
 Now, just check the box next to the library you just made and hit finish.

 ##Deploying to Pi